mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/NetworkLayer.md

 extension URLSession: HTTPDataTransport {}
 ```

 The latter example with a dedicated network layer is more robust, and will generally scale better in larger applications.
 We can instantiate `MyAppAPI` in a manner that allows us to point to different server environments such as staging and production by passing the appropriate `baseURL` into the initializer.
 We can also create a mock implementation of the `HTTPDataTransport` protocol that allows us to respond with mock data in test environments.
-Lastly, we can choose to inject a custom instance of `MyAppAPI` into the query via a custom ``QueryContext`` property, and by default we'll choose to use the production instance.
+Lastly, we can choose to inject a custom instance of `MyAppAPI` into the query via a custom ``OperationContext`` property, and by default we'll choose to use the production instance.
 However, this is significantly more lines of code than the example without a dedicated network layer due to the added affordances that allow us to customize the behavior of the app's networking logic.

 On the flipside, the former example without a dedicated network layer does not offer any affordances to customize its behavior.
 It will always fetch from the hardcoded URL using `URLSession.shared`.
 As such, it's not possible to change the server environment, or mock certain types of responses for testing.
 However, it's significantly less lines of code due to not having the indirection present in a dedicated networking layer.